Michelle3334/coaching-warriors/README.md

 ## Wireframes
 I used Balsamiq to create the wireframes.
-Wireframes were not created for the Profile/View course pages as the basic design would be similar to other form styled pages.
+Wireframes were not created for the Profile/View course pages as the basic design is similar to other form styled pages.

 * Home page
 <img src="media/images/Home_page (desktop).PNG" >